mcast094/E-commerce-App/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End App
 ## User Story
 * AS A manager at an internet retail company
 * I WANT a back end for my e-commerce website that uses the latest technologies